bop0002/BlackJack/README.md

 # Blackjack Game

 This is a console-based card game for one player against the dealer.
 The game is played with a standard 52-card deck.
-Each round, the player places a bet and tries to beat the dealer by getting a hand value as close to 21 as possible without exceeding it.
+Each round, the player places a bet and tries to beat the dealer by getting a hand value as close to 21 as possible without busting it.